 - Planning meeting at Glød HQ the day before departure

 - There is a high demand at the mountain lodges during certain periods, particularly in the late winter.
 Consequently, we start the trip on Friday and end on Monday.
+And also, some departures starting in Karasjok

 Mountain lodges